 Interested In Learning More About Minimally Invasive Foot Surgery?

-Currently, Dr. Allison Willkom is one of the only foot and ankle specialists in Minnesota offering Minimally Invasive Foot Surgery in her company’s Office-Based Surgical Suite, making the experience comfortable and convenient for her patients.
-She has trained with experts in the field and uses instrumentation designed specifically for these procedures to deliver optimal results.
-Her belief in patient education, attention to detail, concern for patient safety, and desire to return patients to peak performance, function, and a pain-free state guarantee you the best experience and the best results.
+We have trained with experts in the field and use instrumentation designed specifically for these procedures to deliver optimal results.
+Our belief in patient education, attention to detail, concern for patient safety, and desire to return patients to peak performance, function, and a pain-free state guarantee you the best experience and the best results.
 Schedule an appointment with her at Midwest Podiatry Centers today!

 Call us at (612) 788-8778 to schedule an appointment at any of our area offices.